Lavender

 • Those taking sedatives, sleep medications, or antidepressants should consult healthcare providers first9 10

-• People with asthma or breathing conditions should approach any smoking blends with extra care
+• People with asthma or breathing conditions should approach smoking blends with extra care

 • Individuals with low blood pressure should monitor their response carefully